Phone: (254) 750-5410

 Click here for the Immunizations Fee Schedule and please call our office with any questions.

-The Immunization Clinic accepts the following insurance and Medicaid Managed Care Plans:
+The Immunization Clinic accepts the following insurance (in network) and Medicaid:

-Special note on travel vaccines: Effective 7/1/16, we do not bill private insurance for Yellow Fever and Typhoid vaccines; however, we are able to provide clients with an itemized receipt that they may submit to insurance for reimbursement.
+Special note on travel vaccines: We do not bill private insurance for Yellow Fever and Typhoid vaccines; however, we are able to provide clients with an itemized receipt that they may submit to insurance for reimbursement.

 No one else can do it for you.
 Protecting your child from childhood diseases by making sure vaccinations are on time is up to you.
 If you’re not sure your child’s vaccines are up to date, call your doctor’s office or clinic to find out.